1998 Thurston High School shooting: Parole efforts

-He continues to seek parole, although it is considered unlikely that he will ever be released.
-"There is still a long memory and a lot of victims", former congressman DeFazio told The New Yorker in 2023.
+Kinkel continues to seek parole, although it is considered unlikely that he will ever be released.
+"Even now, more than 23 years later, I and many other survivors are still dealing with the fallout", Betina Lynn, another survivor of the shooting, said in 2018.
+"We are all serving life sentences right alongside him."
+Five years later, "There is still a long memory and a lot of victims", former congressman DeFazio told The New Yorker.
 "I mean, that guy should never see the light of day."